markhenning/markhenning.github.io/content/the-outage.md

 ---
 As I write this, it's turning into an online recipe with a large amount of history, TLDR - Got clipped by a car, developed full on Agoraphobia and had to re-learn to leave the house and needed to be around for a sick family member.

+There's a "What I'd ask me when hiring section" if you want to skip to that, at glance at the pictures as you go.
+And if you really want, I'll give you a great sausage roll recipe if you ask.

 ### Let's Get Started

 My family dies young, I've know this for years, we always guaranteed to make retirement age but then the guarantee runs out.
 So, when I started out in my career many years ago, I decided that I'd get some breaks in my work life, and these are the rules: